Edo State: Demographics

-The main ethnic groups in Edo State are Bini, Etsako, Esan, Owan, and Akoko Edo.
-Virtually all the groups trace their origin to Benin City, hence their dialects vary with their distance from Benin City.
-The Bini speaking people occupy seven out of the 18 Local Government Areas (LGAs) of the state and constitute 57.54% of the total population.
-Others are as follows: Esan (17.14%), Etsako (12.19%), Owan (7.43%), and Akoko Edo (5.70%).
-There are also Igbira speaking communities in Akoko Edo, Itsekiri communities in Ikpoba-Okha, and Ijaw Izons and Urhobos in Ovia North East and South West Local Government Areas, especially in the borderlands.
-Also, Igbo speaking communities exist in Igbanke (Ika) in Orhionmwon LGA.
+The main ethnic groups in Edo State are Édo, Etsako, Esan, Owan, and Akoko Edo.
+Some of the groups can trace their origin to Benin City, hence their dialects vary with their distance from Benin City.
+The Edo speaking people occupy seven out of the 18 Local Government Areas (LGAs) of the state and constitute 57.54% of the total population.
+Others are as follows: Esan (14.14%), Igala in Esan South East LGA 3%, Etsako (12.19%), Owan (7.43%), Ijaw (6%) and Akoko Edo (5.70%).
+There are also Igarra speaking communities in Akoko Edo, Itsekiri communities in Ikpoba-Okha, and Ijaw Izons and Urhobos in Ovia North East and South West Local Government Areas, especially in the borderlands.
+Also, Ika speaking communities exist in Igbanke (Ika) in Orhionmwon LGA.

 Governors

-Local Government Areas
+Local government areas

-Edo State consists of eighteen (18) Local Government Areas.
+Edo State consists of eighteen (18) local government areas.
 They are: